mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 ```

-## Appendix: static linking with musl and Alpine Linux
+## Bonus: static linking with musl and Alpine Linux

 Statically linking a C or C++ program can sometimes save you a lot of library compatibility headaches, especially when you can't control what's going to be installed on whatever you plan to target.
-Building static binaries is however quite annoying on GNU/Linux, due to Glibc actively refraining people from linking it statically. [^5]
+Building static binaries is however quite annoying on GNU/Linux, due to Glibc actively refraining people from linking it statically. [^6]

 Musl is a very compatible standard library implementation for Linux that plays much nicer with static linking, and it is now shipped by most major distributions.
 These packages often suffice in building your code statically, at least as long as you plan to stick with plain C.